abcnorio/aas-mult/Readme.md

 ## Usage and Procedure

-A best practice for the scripts here can observe some guidelines:
+A best practice for the `R` scripts can stick to some guidelines:

-- Take some time, this is nothing one can or should rush through.
+- **Take some time.
+This is nothing one can or should rush through.**
 - One should start to use the GUI to get comfortable with it.
 Nothing should be imagined if one can just try it out on real material.
 Only then switch to the cli version.
 - Have a look on the links and on the github repo of `ntsc-rs` to explore the various pre-defined profiles to get an idea what they do to the material and what they do not - and what you actually need.
-- If one finds good anchor points ie. a suitable profile, save it as `.json` with a proper filename.
+- If one finds good anchor points ie. a suitable profile, save it as a `.json` with a proper filename.
 Now anchor points are saved.
 - Proceed to tweak the lower and upper bounds of each parameter in the GUI to get a feeling what is within a personal accepted tolerance space.
 For some parameters this can make a huge difference, for others less, and some more one may not want to change at all.
 - Try the script for one or two images (videos) but with at least 10 or more variations.
 Compare the output for visible changes.
 If there are no real changes visible, go back to the sheet and increase e.g. the lower and upper bounds.
 If the changes are too much, go back to the GUI and try to udnerstand which parameters caused this and change them accordingly.
 Double-check whether all parameters that are allowed to be changed can actually be changed and vice versa.
 - If the outputs and trials look good, try it on a larger bunch of images (videos).
 Videos naturally take much longer time.
 Before switching to video it makes sense to extract some frames from the video in question and use those as examples before applying profiles to the whole video.
-One can use `[ffmpeg](https://ffmpeg.org)` to extract frames or `[vlc player](https://www.videolan.org/vlc)`.
+One can use [`ffmpeg`](https://ffmpeg.org) to extract frames or [`vlc player`](https://www.videolan.org/vlc).

 ## Worked example

 The file `example/aas_basejson_profile-nanda.xlsx` contains a sheet with a profile and pre-defined statistical variation.
-Associated is with `example/nanda.jpg' a source image
+This refers to the source image `example/nanda.jpg'.

 ![nanda](./example/nanda.jpg)

-and in the folder `example/aas_OUT/` the resulting simulated images (6 variations)
+The folder `example/aas_OUT/` contains some of the resulting simulated images (6 variations).

 | ![nanda_01](./example/nanda_01.png) | ![nanda_02](./example/nanda_02.png) |
 | ![nanda_03](./example/nanda_03.png) | ![nanda_04](./example/nanda_04.png) |